-Maternity benefit (sünnitushüvitis) is one of the benefits for temporary incapacity for work, regulated by the Health Insurance Act (Ravikindlustuse seadus).
-It is paid to an insured person in the event of pregnancy and maternity leave.
-A pregnant woman has the right to receive maternity benefit for 140 calendar days (or in the case of a multiple birth or a delivery with complications, for 154 calendar days) if the pregnancy and maternity leave of the woman commences at least 30 calendar days before the estimated date of delivery.
+Maternity benefit (until March 2022 sünnitushüvitis, as of April 2022 ema vanemahüvitis) was one of the benefits for temporary incapacity for work regulated by the Health Insurance Act (Ravikindlustuse seadus).
+Since April 2022, the benefit is regulated Family Benefits Act (Perehüvitiste seadus).
+Up to March 2022, it was paid to an insured person in the event of pregnancy and maternity leave.
+Starting from April 2022, the benefit is paid to all mothers, including those unemployed.
+An employed expectant mother has the right to maternity benefit for 100 consecutive days, 70 days of which before the predicted date of delivery and 30 days after the delivery.
+Unemployed mothers become entitled to maternity benefit after delivery and will receive the benefit for 30 consecutive days.
+Before April 2022, a pregnant woman had the right to receive maternity benefit for 140 calendar days (or in the case of a multiple births or a delivery with complications, for 154 calendar days) if the pregnancy and maternity leave of the woman commenced at least 30 calendar days before the estimated date of delivery.
 The entitlement is based on her average gross income taxed with social tax (i.e. earnings) in the previous calendar year.
 It is subject to the income tax.